MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/device-update-management.md

 <a href="" id="update-updateserviceurl"></a>**Update/UpdateServiceUrl**
 > [!NOTE]
-> This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, and Windows 10 Mobile Enterprise
+> This policy is available on Windows 10 Pro, Windows 10 Enterprise, and Windows 10 Education

 > [!Important]
-> Starting in Windows 10, version 1703 this policy is not supported in Windows 10 Mobile Enterprise and IoT Enterprise.
+> Starting in Windows 10, version 1703 this policy is not supported in IoT Enterprise.

 <p style="margin-left: 20px">Allows the device to check for updates from a WSUS server instead of Microsoft Update.
 This is useful for on-premises MDMs that need to update devices that cannot connect to the Internet.